Corona Editor is the official Corona SDK plugin for Sublime Text

 .sublime-snippet files or plain text files.
 The contents of plain text files are just inserted when chosen unless they exactly match a completion entry in which case the completion is looked up and they work like a normal completion (you can tab between the arguments) which provides a way to make menus of hard to remember API calls.

-Syntax highlighting of Lua with Corona SDK calls is done (choose View > Syntax > Corona SDK Lua to enable this).
-You will probably also want to change Sublime Text's default for .lua files by choosing View > Syntax > Open all with current extension as… > Corona SDK Lua when you have a .lua file open in the editor.
+Syntax highlighting of Lua with Corona calls is done (choose View > Syntax > Corona Lua to enable this).
+You will probably also want to change Sublime Text's default for .lua files by choosing View > Syntax > Open all with current extension as… > Corona Lua when you have a .lua file open in the editor.

 - A shortcut to the Sublime Text Goto Anything… function list has been added to the context menu as Function Navigator….
 This lists the functions defined in the current file and choosing one takes you to that definition.